vladspirin/vladspirin/README.md

 ### Hi there 👋

-I'm a Junior QA Engineer and GNU/Linux enthusiast.
+I'm a Junior QA Engineer and a GNU/Linux enthusiast.
 I like Python as a programming language.

  #### Area of interest:
 - QA Manual